John A. Rogers

 No matter the focus, Rogers strives to mature his prototypes to the furthest possible extent in the laboratory before handing them off for commercialization.
 Without his persistence in the lab, commercialization would not be possible.
 “The key to success is pursuing ideas relentlessly, with an eye toward endpoints that have potential for major positive societal ramifications,” Rogers said.
 Beyond persistence, establishing a web of collaborative relationships is what allows him to enter many different fields simultaneously and successfully.

-These ideas of perseverance and collaboration are omnipresent in Rogers’ mentoring, a passion based in his belief that the collective impact of his students will be far greater than anything he can do individually.
-As director of the National Science Foundation’s Nanoscale Science and Engineering Center, Rogers manages student-driven programs that span every aspect of science, technology, engineering and math education, from summer day camps to research experiences for undergraduates.
-He also works with public museums to create scientific exhibits, most recently teaming up with The Tech Museum in San Jose to create an interactive display featuring his stretchable silicon.
+These ideas of perseverance and collaboration are omnipresent in Rogers’ mentoring, a passion based on his belief that the collective impact of his students will be far greater than anything he can do individually.
+He served as the director of the National Science Foundation’s Nanoscale Science and Engineering Center from 2009-2012, where he managed student-driven programs that spanned every aspect of science, technology, engineering and math education, from summer day camps to research experiences for undergraduates.